Will Smith Player Props: Dodgers vs. Athletics

 Will Smith At The Plate

-- Smith has driven home a run in 34 games this season (43.0%), including more than one RBI in 17.7% of his games and producing three or more of his team's runs on three occasions..
+- Smith has picked up an RBI in 42.5% of his games this year, with more than one RBI in 17.5% of his games.
+He has also driven in three or more runs in three contests.

-- In 55.7% of his games this year, he has scored at least once.
-And he's had seven games with multiple runs (8.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.